-02 Mar VEGAN PUNK CHEF CLARA CAKES HOSTS SPECIAL POP-UP DINNER SERIES TO CELEBRATE HER VEGAN COOK BOOK RELEASE
+02 Mar VEGAN CHEF CLARA CAKES HOSTS POP-UP DINNERS AT EL CLUB TO CELEBRATE COOK BOOK RELEASE

 Local foodies rejoice for more opportunities to taste a fresh variety of innovative recipes at El Club.
 Since opening in 2016 Pepe Z Pizza, brainchild of Chef Matt Ziolkowksi, has introduced a culinary staple at the new venue in Southwest Detroit saving clubgoers from the late night food desert that many Detroiters are so painfully familiar with.